Anomaly Detection in Blockchain Networks: A Comprehensive Survey: Fundamentals Guidelines to Identify Anomalous Behaviour in Blockchain

 \subsubsection{Malicious Transaction Pattern Detection}

-One of the most common anomaly in blockchain networks is uneven transactions.
-Due to pseudonymity property of blockchain, nodes usually feel safe to carry out large transactions, however, among these transactions, some transactions are also uneven, which are mostly carried out for some malicious purposed.
-For example, some users try to do carry out money laundering while being anonymous in the blockchain network~\cite{fundanomaly01}.
-Therefore, it is important to identify such transactions within time in order to take appropriate action against them.
-Fortunately, due to decentralized nature of blockchain, these transactions can be identified by observing various transaction patterns.
+One of the most common anomalies in blockchain networks is uneven transactions.
+Due to the pseudonym property of blockchain, nodes usually feel safe to carry out large transactions, however, among these transactions, some transactions are also uneven, which are mostly carried out for some malicious purposes.
+For example, some users try to carry out money laundering while being anonymous in the blockchain network~\cite{fundanomaly01}.
+Therefore, it is important to identify such transactions before recording them to the ledger in order to take appropriate action against them.
+Fortunately, due to the decentralized nature of blockchain, these transactions can be identified by observing various transaction patterns.